 III.
-REAL-WORLD EXAMPLE - ADI VERIFICATION Environment
+REAL-WORLD EXAMPLE - ADI VERIFICATION ENVIRONMENT

-This section shows how the uvm_thread package was used to handle reset in an UVM environment at Analog Devices, Inc. (ADI).
+This section shows how the uvm\thread package was used to handle reset in an UVM environment at Analog Devices, Inc. (ADI).

 In our experience, reset is usually an afterthought that occurs during the middle of the verification effort.
 At that stage it can be very difficult to modify existing code to handle the reset.
 We often end up having to compromise on the reset verification just to get something running.
-In order to get reset running in past projects we have turned off checks during reset, created a separate testbench just to handle reset, or created directed tests designed specifically to test reset.
-These modifications generally worked, but this custom reset code usually had problems in higher system-level testbench environments.
-Our past reset verification methodology was far from ideal and required a lot of extra work to get running.
-In an effort to improve our reset verification, we implemented the Cadence reset package on one of our existing block level testbenches.
+We have, in the past, turned off checks during reset, created a separate testbench just to handle reset, or created directed tests designed specifically to test reset.
+These modifications worked okay, however, this custom reset code usually has problems in higher system-level testbench environments.
+To do a proper reset, you should plan for it at the beginning.

-We chose to use a System Oscillator testbench environment to evaluate the Cadence reset package.
+We chose to use a System Oscillator environment to illustrate the Cadence Reset Package.
 This environment provides a main system clock which is calculated using a crystal oscillator as the input.
-The design uses a watchdog timer to take advantage of the high-precision crystal oscillator to detect faults on the input clock.
+This environment uses a watchdog timer to take advantage of the high-precision crystal oscillator to detect faults on the input clock.
 An active low, "rstb" disables the block (see Fig. 3 below).